FRINXrepo/docs-public/_posts/2017-01-03-elastic-search.md

 **Configure Logstash**

-We must now configure socket listener for Logstash by creating a file named logstash.conf in /etc/logstash.
-Create the file, and enter the following into it.
+We must now configure socket listener for Logstash.

+Go to /etc/logstash

+    cd /etc/logstash

+Create a blank file named logstash.conf

+    sudo touch logstash.conf

+Create the following content in the file and save it.
 Parameters in [] are explained below:

     input {
       log4j {